All in the Family: Mike addresses his father-in-law as Archie (or "Awch"), while in contrast he always calls Edith "Ma."

 In Star Trek: The Original Series, many of the members of the Enterprise's bridge crew would eventually earn the right to refer to their captain as "Jim".

 Dr. McCoy almost always referred to his Captain, and close friend, as "Jim".
 It was only in times of great distress that he would call him "Captain".
 Likewise, Kirk usually addressed McCoy as "Bones", a nickname that only he used during the run of the series.
-He very rarely called him "Leonard".
+He addressed him as "Leonard" only once, in "Friday's Child", and only because they were congratulating each other on the High Teer of Capella IV, Leonard James Akaar, being named after them (this is also the only time McCoy addresses Kirk as "James" instead of "Jim").

 Spock, naturally, is the exact opposite of McCoy (and neither of them would have it any differently): Kirk is usually addressed as "Captain", but when Spock is subject to emotional instability, he's "Jim".
 He mellows considerably by the time of the movies, and almost always refers to Kirk as "Jim".